-In fact, the parent theme does not contain a single one of child theme’s files or features.
+The parent theme does not contain a single one of the child theme's files or features.

 In fact (PART 2), the parent theme does not change at all when you add a child theme.
 None of the parent theme's files will be altered in any way when you create a child theme.
 To say it once more in a different way, modifying a child theme does not modify a parent theme at all.

 Some child themes have more template files than their parents.
-The simplest child themes include one style.css file.
-Moreover, all the child theme’s files override the parent theme’s files.
+The most straightforward child themes include one style.css file.
+Moreover, all the child theme's files override the parent theme's files.

 P.S.
 The child theme files live in a folder that lives in /wp-content/themes.

 Child themes give you a much easier way to make edits on your site fast, as there are typically fewer files to sort through.
-If you notice you want to make a bunch of changes to your styling, it is a good idea to make a child theme.
+If you notice you want to make many changes to your styling, it is a good idea to make a child theme.

-The most important reason to use a child theme is this: The child theme’s characteristics are not erased when you install an upgrade for the parent theme.
+The most important reason to use a child theme is this: The child theme's characteristics are not erased when installing an upgrade for the parent theme.

-A question you may be asking yourself is, “Couldn’t I just make adjustments to my theme and never upgrade it so I don’t have to make a child theme?”
+A question you may be asking yourself is, "Couldn't I just make adjustments to my theme and never upgrade it, so I don't have to make a child theme?"
 Technically yes, but it is not a good idea because sometimes updates are crucial for security purposes.
-Furthermore, oftentimes updates make your site function better.
+Furthermore, updates often make your site function better.

-Note: It is important to choose the right parent theme for your child theme.
-Technically any theme can be a parent, however, those that aren’t niche themes are often ideal.
+Note: It is vital to choose the suitable parent theme for your child theme.
+Technically any theme can be a parent.
+However, those that aren't niche themes are often ideal.

 Just something to consider as you get started.

-As we approach the end of this blog post, it makes perfect sense to shamelessly plug Hostwinds WordPress Hosting.
-We have multiple WordPress Hosting packages available so that those who create websites using WordPress can enjoy a hosting experience tailor-made for the site-building app.
+As we approach the end of this blog post, it makes perfect sense to plug in Hostwinds WordPress Hosting shamelessly.
+We have multiple WordPress Hosting packages available.
+Those who create websites using WordPress can enjoy a hosting experience tailor-made for the site-building app.
 In other words, Hostwinds WordPress Hosting is specifically designed to meet the requirements of WordPress, as our servers are optimized for WordPress and come with WordPress installed onto them.
 When you get started with our WordPress Hosting, you can immediately boot up WordPress.
 If you would like more information about this, click the link below.

 One shameless plug down, one to go!
 The following link will direct you straight to an intriguing Hostwinds blog post about the recent Gutenberg update that shook the WordPress world up.